kkaafrank/lol-scoreboard-overlay/README.md

 # lol-scoreboard-overlay
-A scoreboard overlay for League of Legends
+A scoreboard overlay for League of Legends. \n
-Made for use with NodeCG
+Made for use with NodeCG.\n